Report: Todd Downing arrested for DUI

-Multiple outlets are reporting (Terry McCormick had it first) that Tennessee Titans OC Todd Downing was arrested for speeding and driving under the influence early this morning in Williamson County.
+Multiple outlets are reporting (Terry McCormick had it first) that Tennessee Titans offensive coordinator Todd Downing was arrested for speeding and driving under the influence early Frida morning in Williamson County.
 If you are familiar with Middle Tennessee, Williamson County is just south of Davidson County where Nashville is located.
 This is just an incredibly stupid decision on Downing’s part.
 The NFL offers free rideshare options to all of its personnel.

 It is a shame that this story has to overshadow a great win for the team last night.